bhstark2/latency/report.md

 fine granularity, an area well served by advanced algorithms that translate small events into useful observations.

-# Latency and atency variation impact to user experience
+# Latency and latency variation impact to user experience

 For Internet voice and video conferencing and calling systems, the network latency is often the major factor causing large glass-to-glass